-While cyber security skills are highly sought after, people with these skills are in short supply.
+Cyber security skills are highly sought after.
+But people with these skills are in short supply.
 A recent report from Cisco states that there are currently more than a million cyber security job openings globally.
-The demand is expected to rise to six million by 2019, with an estimated shortfall of 1.5 million.
+Demand is expected to rise to six million by 2019, with an estimated shortfall of 1.5 million.

 Criminals are increasingly sophisticated, outstripping the capabilities of existing professionals in IT and security.

-The Australian Cyber Security Growth Network projects that over the next decade the size of the cyber security industry in Australia may be tripled, with revenues rising from just over $2 billion today to possibly $6 billion by 2026.
+The Australian Cyber Security Growth Network projects that over the next decade the cyber security industry in Australia may triple.
+And revenues will rise from just over $2 billion today to possibly $6 billion by 2026.

 Do you have an IT or law enforcement background?

 Industry needs you!
-Get skilled and ready to join this rapidly booming industry with our Master of Cyber Security and Master of Cyber Studies and Investigations.
+Join this rapidly booming industry with our Master of Cyber Security and Master of Cyber Studies and Investigations.
 And completion of either master’s degree will give you up to half of your second master’s degree in credit.

 Which degree is right for me?

-If you’ve got a background in IT or computing and want to branch out into the cyber security field, Charles Sturt’s Master of Cyber Security is the perfect fit for you.
+Got a background in IT or computing and want to branch out into the cyber security field?
+You need Charles Sturt’s Master of Cyber Security.
 You’ll learn specialist skills and knowledge that will prepare you to move into specialised cyber security roles.